 - International bank details

-- Send money to more than 70 countries, always with a low and transparent fee
+- Always with a low and transparent fee

 - Direct Debits in the UK, Europe, and the US